Orelhão

-The special shape of an animal, here a parrot, in Belém, Pará.

-Orelhão (/pt/ Big Ear; plural: Orelhões /pt/), officially Telefone de Uso Público (Public Use Telephone) is the name given to the protector for public telephones designed by Chinese Brazilian architect and designer Chu Ming Silveira.
-It was created on April 4, 1972, and it was initially used in the cities of Rio de Janeiro and São Paulo.
-Today, they are present everywhere in Brazil, as well as in other Latin American countries such as Cuba, Peru, Colombia and Paraguay, in African countries like Angola and Mozambique, in China, and in other parts of the world.
+Orelhão, (Note: /pt/, lit. 'big ear'; plural: orelhões, /pt/)) officially Telefone de Uso Público (Note: /pt-BR/, .) is the name given to the protector for public telephones designed by Chinese Brazilian architect and designer Chu Ming Silveira.
+It was created on 4 April 1972 and it was initially used in the cities of Rio de Janeiro and São Paulo.
+Later, they became present everywhere in Brazil, as well as in other Latin American countries such as Cuba, Peru, Colombia and Paraguay, in African countries like Angola and Mozambique, in China, and in other parts of the world.

 Background

 The installation of the first public payphones in Brazil dates from the 1920s, when the population of the country at that time was around 30.6 million inhabitants.
-Equipped with a token box and adapted to a common device, these semi-public telephones were found in commercial establishments that signed a contract with Companhia Telefônica Brasileira (Brazilian Telephone Company), a Canadian-owned company that was then responsible for telephone services in the states of São Paulo, Rio de Janeiro and Minas Gerais.
+Equipped with a token box and adapted to a common device, these semi-public telephones were found in commercial establishments that signed a contract with Companhia Telefônica Brasileira (Brazilian Telephone Company), a company that was then responsible for telephone services in the states of São Paulo, Rio de Janeiro and Minas Gerais.

 Actual public payphones only appeared on Brazilian streets in mid-1971, when more than 93 million people were living in the country and mobile phones had not been created yet.
 The first cell phone would only be released two years later, being available to very few people.

 Out of the almost 100 million inhabitants of Brazil, 52 million lived in urban areas, according to IBGE data.
 In many places, due to the noise, listening and being heard from a public phone installed in the middle of the street was difficult.
 Attempting to solve the issue, CTB developed circular fiberglass and acrylic cabins and, to test the novelty, installed 13 of them in the city of São Paulo.
 The result did not please the company, that detected an inadequate use of the equipment, a high rate of vandalism, and concluded that the spacious cabin, besides being uncomfortable, ended up bothering the passersby, obstructing the narrow sidewalks.

-Facing this disappointing diagnosis, architect Chu Ming Silveira went on to work on the project that would result in one of the greatest icons of Brazilian design: the "orelhão".
+Facing this disappointing diagnosis, architect Chu Ming Silveira went on to work on the project that would result in one of the greatest icons of Brazilian design.
 The challenge was not small, as can be concluded from the detailed descriptive memo prepared by Chu Ming, who at that time headed the projects section of the Engineering Department of the Brazilian Telephony Company.
 Design and acoustics suited to Brazilian climatic conditions were at the root of the problem and the solution proposed by Chu Ming would eventually meet, with great success, the whole series of needs she had listed: